toxuh/html-scss-boilerplate/README.md

 #### In progress:

-* fix all vulnerabilities in libraries
+* fix vulnerabilities in side libraries
 * front page
 * about page
 * readme update